 Sweet peas, hydrangeas, roses and peonies line the stands at the Seattle Wholesale Growers Market.
-These flowers and a variety of others come from all over the Northwest and gather in a historic warehouse building in Seattle’s Georgetown neighborhood.
+These flowers and a variety of others come from all over the Northwest to a building in south Seattle.

 The flowers predominately come from the Skagit Valley area, but a few farms are located on the Oregon coast and at least two from Alaska.
 Each of the individual farms implements sustainable growing practices and aims to provide the best product for our customers.